📌 Key Takeaways

 Agentic commerce is changing how customers discover and choose products—often without ever browsing your store.
+On platforms like ChatGPT, Google AI Mode, Gemini, and Microsoft Copilot, decisions are increasingly happening inside conversations rather than on storefronts.
 The global agentic commerce market size is expected to reach USD 65.47 billion by 2033.

-Customers are asking AI assistants what to buy and getting answers that don’t require them to open your website.
-In many cases, the decision is made before your store even has a chance to appear.
+Instead of browsing multiple stores, customers now ask AI assistants what to buy and receive a few curated options instantly.
+Whether it’s ChatGPT suggesting products, or Google AI summarizing choices the process is compressed into a single interaction—often before your store even gets a chance to appear.
 This is already happening in early Shopify ecosystems—even if you haven’t noticed it yet.

 If your store isn’t part of that AI conversation, do you even exist to the buyers?

 This is not future talk.
-Shopify agentic commerce is already influencing how buying decisions begin.
+Shopify agentic commerce is already influencing how buying decisions begin—something even Shopify’s latest product updates are now actively building around.
 Your customers are moving from browsing to asking, and those questions are handled by AI shopping agents.
 Instead of comparing multiple stores, they receive a few relevant options instantly.
 The filtering, comparison, and recommendation happen before any visit.

 According to research, AI-assisted recommendations can increase conversion rates by 20–30% by simplifying how customers make decisions.